isomerpages/mlaw-psy/pages/Frequently Asked Questions.md

 </p>
 <p>The Selection Committee will not be able to appoint the psychiatrist until
 it receives the COGS.</p>
-<p>If the COGS is received after 3 months from the date of the application,
+<p>If the COGS is received more than 3 months after the date of the application,
 the psychiatrist will have to resubmit an application to the Selection Committee.</p>
 </li>